Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/final/programming report/Jim_Report.md

 # Final contributions report

+Across the duration of the project, i worked on a range of the deliverables.
+Initially this meant research around the ecosystem which the product will be implemented into, focussing on evaluating the constraints Noam had established.
+Further development and clarification on this came both after the proposal presentation and the second meeting with Noam.
+As well as this, hardware work was required on the PCBs.
+These contributions occured as we were establishing the electrical and mechanical sub-teams.
+From then on, the main focus was programming with Lucy.
+In the last week of the project i conducted some proof of concept case work with the dyson centre vacuum former.
+There was a delay in getting the vacuum former working and testing was dependant on the technician availability meaning i ran out of time.
+This kept this somwhat standalone and hasnt been incorporated into the presentations due to the incompleteness of this exploration.

 ## Hardware work
 I soldered the battery tabs on to make all the provided PCBs compatible with batteries and soldered a solar panel enabling recharging tests.
 As well as this, the link used to upload the code to the microprocessor was tempremental so needed improving, this involved sourcing a stackable header to replace the crimp connectors and solder with heat shrink to form a more robust and reliable connector to the board.